 - Laura Parrott-Perry, blogger at InOthersWords.com, speaker, artist, special education teacher, and the co-founder of the nonprofit Say It, Survivor.
-Say It, Survivor raises awareness about sexual abuse, brings survivors into community, and advocates for them on a national level.
+Say It, Survivor is committed to raising awareness about child sexual abuse, educating parents, and bringing survivors into community to reclaim their stories as part of the path to healing.

 - Addie Zierman, the author of two rave-reviewed memoirs about letting go of religious baggage and walking her own faith journey, When We Were on Fire and Night Driving.
 Addie is also a speaker and a blogger who writes about faith reimagined at AddieZierman.com.

 - Laura Vanderkam, the author of several books on time management and productivity including I Know How She Does It.
 Laura is also a speaker, most recently at TED Women.
 She questions the status quo and helps her readers rediscover their true passions and beliefs in pursuit of more meaningful lives at LauraVanderkam.com.

 - Anna Kunnecke, a Martha Beck Certified Master life coach, TEDx speaker, and blogger at DeclareDominion.com.
 Anna is a self-proclaimed ex-Christian and a heathen mystic and she helps women to declare dominion over their gorgeous lives.
 She’s also at work on a memoir I can’t wait to read.